open-gpdb/gpdb/gpdb-doc/markdown/install_guide/localization.html.md

 If locale support does not work as expected, check that the locale support in your operating system is correctly configured.
 To check what locales are installed on your system, you may use the command `locale -a` if your operating system provides it.

 Check that Greenplum Database is actually using the locale that you think it is. `LC_COLLATE` and `LC_CTYPE` settings are determined at initialization time and cannot be changed without redoing [gpinitsystem](../utility_guide/ref/gpinitsystem.html).
-Other locale settings including `LC_MESSAGES` and `LC_MONETARY` are initially determined by the operating system environment of the coordinator and/or segment host, but can be changed after initialization by editing the `postgresql.conf` file of each Greenplum coordinator and segment instance.
-You can check the active locale settings of the coordinator host using the `SHOW` command.
+Other locale settings including `LC_MESSAGES` and `LC_MONETARY` are initially determined by the operating system environment of the master and/or segment host, but can be changed after initialization by editing the `postgresql.conf` file of each Greenplum master and segment instance.
+You can check the active locale settings of the master host using the `SHOW` command.
 Note that every host in your Greenplum Database array should be using identical locale settings.

 ## <a id="topic5"></a>Character Set Support